rymnc/quadratic-voting-parachain/README.md

 4. Votes are submitted simply as an aye or nay.
 This could lead to censorship since collators are able to look at the voters decision.
 A commit-reveal method could be used, however that would require an additional overhead on the client side, which needs to be connected to the internet throughout the voting and post-voting phases, to ensure that the vote is not invalidated.
 There is an old pallet for [zk](https://github.com/Polkadex-Substrate/megaclite) which could be used for zk-based voting, but this needs more research in the context of quadratic voting.

+5. Currently, the voters themselves tally the votes and submit disputes if the node submits an invalid tally.
+To follow Cardano's Governance system, ideally we should have a per-bucket "committee", which is selected by an inequality -

+$$ hash(vki, signsk′i (seed)) ≤ sti · T $$

+The variables are not relevant in this case, but just provided for context.

+The per-bucket committee can be selected after voters register to be a part of the bucket.
+If the voter satisfies an inequality provided by BABE's randomness (or another source), they can apply to be a committee member for the given bucket with a bond, which is returned to them upon vote execution.
+Committee members are tasked with tallying the votes, which reduces overhead on regular voters if compute-heavy cryptographic primitives (like ZK) are used to wrap votes.

+This committee is then open to disputes and challenges by regular voters.